How to Grow Lime Indoors

 Kaffir

 Perfect for lifting a coconut-based broth or fragrant fish curry.
-Also promote oral health, detoxify the blood, boost skin health, improve digestion, ward off insects, lower inflammation, aid the immune system, reduce stress, and improve the health of hair.
+Also promotes oral health, detoxifies the blood, boosts skin health, improves digestion, wards off insects, lowers inflammation, aids the immune system, reduces stress, and improves the health of hair.

 Amazon